 - Opportunities for real-life activities that program participants to help individuals develop post-treatment coping strategies

 By intertwining the tenets of cognitive behavioral therapy with other treatments, clients get comfortable using the new tools they learn.
 Trying them out on a daily basis is an excellent way of achieving change.

 In the end, what is cognitive behavioral therapy?
-It’s an approach that could help you or a loved one overcome a substance abuse problem.
+CBT therapy is an approach used at Crest View Recovery Center in Asheville, NC that could help you or a loved one overcome a substance abuse problem.
 If you or someone in your life has been struggling with self-defeating thoughts, negative feelings, or self-sabotaging behaviors, our therapists can help.
 Contact Crest View Recovery Center today at 866-327-2505 for more information.